Have You Been Injured In A Houston Truck Accident?

 3. Call 911

 Even if you don’t need medical treatment, you will need the police to file an 18 wheeler accident report.
 You can obtain a copy of the crash report to help strengthen your case.
-Beware: insurance companies may try to deny your claim if an accident report was not created.
-Additionally, police can determine if the truck driver violated the law.
+Police can determine if the truck driver violated the law.
 They can issue a citation, administer tests to determine whether the truck driver is under the influence of alcohol or drugs, or even arrest the truck driver at the scene for more serious offenses.

 4. Take photos

 Documenting evidence is a vital step to take after semi truck accidents, and thanks to smartphones, we all have cameras in our pockets these days.
 Pictures will help your case more than anything else, so while you wait for first responders to arrive, take photos of the damage all vehicles have sustained, especially if they have to be towed away.